Praqma/smallstep-ca-demo/README.md

 I would suggest that you invest the time in an internal CA which supports ACME.

-* It is, obviosuly, more secure.
-So the security guys will be happy.
+* It is, obviously, more secure.
+So the security guys will be happier.
 * ITOP's doesn't have to use time manually handling certificates for internal web services.
+They are happier.
 * Developers can automate the whole process and not give it much thought as it fits well with a CI/CD approach.
+Deployments and tests won't break due to out of date certificates.
+So they are happier.

+All in all, I see this as a win/win/win scenario :-)